liip/LiipCodeBundle/README.md

         // ...
     ));

-Add this bundle to your application kernel, as a dev-mode-only bundle:
+Add this bundle to your application kernel, as a development/test bundle:

     // app/AppKernel.php
     public function registerBundles()